powsybl/powsybl-open-rao/docs/input-data/crac/cim.md

 > For more information on how HVDC range actions are handled in the RAO see [here](../../algorithms/castor/special-features/hvdc.md).

-See below an example of an HVDC RemedialAction_Series in one direction
+See below an example of an HVDC RemedialAction_Series in one direction.

 ```xml
 <RemedialAction_Series>